 I've got a few things but the one I've been writing the longest is a folk horror set in Japan.
 Relic is about mortality and death and this one is more about creation and birth... motherhood, really.
 A folk horror using Japanese mythology.

-RELIC is available to rent digitally now.
+RELIC is available in the UK digitally from Jan 8th, and on DVD/Blu-ray from Jan 18th.
 Check out our review here.